CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![](media/gs-g-et-21.png)

 1. Within the above command's output, locate and copy the value of the **`fullyQualifiedDomainName`** property.
-Paste the value into a text editor such as Notepad.exe which will be used in later steps, for reference below.
+Paste the value into a text editor such as Notepad.exe, which will be used in later steps, for reference below.

    ![](media/gs-g-et-22.png)